Sunlight for growth: AidData joins GODAN Action to open up data in agriculture and nutrition

-On August 2nd, the UK’s Department for International Development (DFID) and the Global Open Data for Agriculture and Nutrition (GODAN) initiative announced the launch of a program to bring useful agriculture and nutrition data out of closed silos and into the open light.
+The UK’s Department for International Development (DFID) and the Global Open Data for Agriculture and Nutrition (GODAN) initiative have launched a program to bring useful agriculture and nutrition data out of closed silos and into the open light.
 GODAN Action will seek to leverage open data to increase crop yields, improve nutrition for consumers, and promote evidence-based policymaking.
 AidData, which was already one of over 330 GODAN Network partners, now joins GODAN Action as a sub-awardee.

 Over the course of the three-and-a-half-year program, AidData will develop new tools and methods to evaluate the use and usefulness of open data in the agriculture and nutrition sector.
 In particular, AidData will leverage its 2016 omnibus survey of development policymakers and practitioners in 126 low- and middle-income countries to shed light on how agriculture and nutrition data can be used to support policymaking and programming at the country level.